-Section 150.2(b)1E: Revise the requirement for extension of an existing duct system to reflect 10 percent total leakage and 7 percent leakage to outside.
+Section 150.2(b)1E: Revise the total leakage requirement for extension of an existing duct system to reflect 10 percent.
+Revise the leakage to outside requirement to 7 percent.

 Revise RA3.1.4.2 to indicate that when measured system airflow is available it should be used for establishing the target duct leakage rate.
 See Section 4.6.3 of this report for marked-up code language.